prashant1507/Automation-Framework/ReadMe.md

 - Generates report after each run for all test cases with screenshots.
 - Record video for failed test cases.
 - Option to auto manage drives using WebDriverManager.
-- Option to send report to email.
+- Option to send report to email (Gmail / Outlook).
 - Option to run tests on local or remote.
 - Read data from Properties file, Excel, JSON files.
 - Real time reporting using ELK.